wp-plugins/cackle/readme.txt

 2. Register  and obtain your Site ID, Site API Key, Account API Key.
 3. Save it to 'cackle plugin's' page.
 4. Activate the plugin through the 'cackle plugin's' menu in WordPress
+5. In wordpress's comments menu you can find "Cackle" submenu with panel administration and settings.
+6. If you need export local comments to Cackle you should click "export comments" button in settings.

 == Screenshots ==